codr7/g-fu/v1/README.md

 ### Iterators
 ```(load "lib/iter.gf")```

-All loops support exiting with a result using `(break ...)` and skipping to the start of next iteration using `(continue)`.
+Loops support exiting with a result using `(break ...)` and skipping to the start of next iteration using `(continue)`.

-The most fundamental loop is called `loop`, and that's exactly what it does until exited using `break` or external means such as `recall` and `fail`.
+The fundamental loop is called `loop`, and that's exactly what it does until interrupted by `break` or the stack unwinds for some reason.

 ```
   (say (loop (say 'foo) (break 'bar) (say 'baz)))